Porsche 911 coupe review

 The Porsche 911 is the flagship model in the German manufacturer’s range and is perhaps the most well-known sports car on sale today.
 The current model, referred to by enthusiasts as the ‘992’, is the latest evolution of a car whose recipe has remained largely unchanged for over 50 years – its rear-mounted six-cylinder engine, great performance and genuine everyday usability are as important now as they were in the 1960s.

-Today’s model represents a meaningful step forward from the 991-generation, which was first introduced in 2011.
-Based on new modular underpinnings that will allow for electrification, the latest car also gets a refreshed engine, a new interior packed with technology and styling that’s modern yet still faithful to the model’s impressive heritage.
+Today’s model represents a meaningful step forward from the last version, denoted 991, which was first introduced in 2011.
+Based on new modular underpinnings that allow for electrification, the latest car also gets a refreshed engine, a new interior packed with technology and styling that’s modern yet still faithful to the model’s impressive heritage.
+Another major update came in 2024, called ‘992.2’ in Porsche circles, and making good on that electrified promise by ushering in a hybrid for the first time in the 911’s history.

 More reviews

 As the range-topping model, the Turbo S is the most powerful 911.
-It has a twin-turbocharged 3.8-litre petrol engine producing 641bhp.
-This means it can sprint from 0-62mph in 2.7 seconds, with a top speed of 205mph putting it on a level billing with supercars like the McLaren 720S and Ford GT coupe.
+The pre-facelift car had a twin-turbocharged 3.8-litre petrol engine producing 641bhp.
+This means it can sprint from 0-62mph in 2.7 seconds, with a top speed of 205mph, putting it on a level billing with supercars like the McLaren 720S and Ford GT coupe.
+Another limited edition, the Sport Classic, used a detuned version of this engine with 542bhp and rear-wheel-drive.
+While not quite as fast, it was aimed at Porsche owners who appreciate the extra challenge of putting all that power to the road and controlling it with a manual gearbox, and it was available in strictly limited numbers.

-While every 911 is aimed at driving enthusiasts, the GT3 is in a league of its own.
-It's available with a Clubsport pack that adds a roll cage where the back seats are normally found.
+While every 911 is aimed at driving enthusiasts, the GT3 and GT3 RS are in a league of their own.
 Heavily adapted to perform flawlessly on track, our only criticism is that it feels very firm on British roads, even if this is a compromise virtually all potential buyers will be happy to make.
-Power is delivered by a 4.0-litre normally aspirated engine that makes 503bhp and - most importantly - can rev to 9,000rpm.
+Power is delivered by a 4.0-litre normally aspirated engine that makes 503bhp and revs to a screaming 9,000rpm.
+The GT3 RS is even more extreme with 518bhp plus a giant rear wing and is really only suited to track use, or perhaps the occasional weekend blast if you don’t mind the road noise and firm suspension.

 Porsche also offers a soft-top 911 Cabriolet and a 911 Targa model; we've reviewed both separately.

 On British roads, the 911 feels amazingly composed, even when faced with awkward cambers, deep ridges and potholes, which it shrugs off with ease.
-Its 'Wet' driving mode will also be useful on soaked roads, giving the rear-wheel-drive Carrera S almost as much traction as the four-wheel-drive 4S.
+Its 'Wet' driving mode is also useful on soaked roads, giving the rear-wheel-drive Carrera S almost as much traction as the four-wheel-drive 4S.

 The Porsche 911 has a history of sitting at the very top of its class and the newest model is no exception.
 Rivals like the Audi R8 and Jaguar F-Type may be more exciting to look at or cheaper to buy respectively, but the 911 is a highly evolved, high-quality product that thrills its driver like no other, all while offering space for two and their luggage.